oubiwann/lfetool/README.rst

 ``new`` Command
 ---------------

+For the collowing commands, keep in mind that Lisp functions and modules do not use underscores by convention, but rather dashes.
+When naming your project, it is recommended that you do this as well.
+Also note that it's probably best to use just alphanumerica characters, dashes, and nothing else in your project names.

 The ``new`` command supports the following sub-commands:
 * ``script``
 * ``library``
+* ``service``

 To create an lfescript, simply run the following: